addunn/AlgoTraderExample/README.md

 # Algorithmic Trader

 This is a very incomplete project.
-It's missing integration with Alpaca, UI things, and there are some kinks with the backtesting to be worked out.
+It's missing integration with Alpaca, UI things, etc. Also, there are a lot of issues that need to be fixed before this becomes actually usable in the wild.

 ## Features